Delaware Mortgage Lender Surety Bonds

-4. Indicate on the application any trade names or dba’s that will be used.
+- Indicate on the application any dba or trade names that will be used.

-6. Provide an unaudited financial statement that is dated within 90 days of the business fiscal year end.
-Financial statements include a balance sheet and income statement.
+- Provide an unaudited financial statement that is dated within 90 days of the business fiscal year end.
+Financial statements include an income statement and balance sheet.
 For new businesses, an initial balance sheet is required.
-Applicant must have a minimum of $40,000 in capital.
+The business will need to have a minimum capital of $40,000.

-8. Submit a Management Chart for all divisions, officers, managers and an Organizational Chart for applicants that are owned by another entity and a business plan that includes marketing strategy and products, operating structure, etc..
+- Submit a Management Chart for all divisions, officers, managers and an Organizational Chart for applicants that are owned by another entity and a business plan that includes marketing strategy and products, operating structure, etc..

-9. Provide sample copies of the mortgage loan agreements that will be used for business transactions.
+- Provide sample copies of the mortgage loan agreements that will be used for business transactions.

-10. Obtain a minimum $50,000 surety bond.
+- Obtain a minimum $50,000 surety bond.
 The business or individual name that is used on the application must match exactly the name that will be listed on the bond.
 Bond amounts may increase at the discretion of the Commissioner.

 - Complete the the FinCen Disclosure, and Business Survey and the Supervisory Assessment Disclosure, scan and email to Elizabeth.Miller@state.de.us.

 Delaware does not limit the number of dba’s or trade names used.